knutnergaard/smufolib/docs/user_guide.rst

    :options: +ELLIPSIS, +NORMALIZE_WHITESPACE

    >>> font.smufl.engravingDefaults
-   <EngravingDefaults in font 'MyFont Regular'
+   <EngravingDefaults in font "MyFont Regular"
-   path='/path/to/MyFont.ufo' auto=True at ...>
+   path="/path/to/MyFont.ufo" auto=True at ...>

 Each setting has its own attribute within this object: